Oatmeal Pumpkin Cookies

 - pumpkin puree – you can use canned pumpkin puree or make homemade pumpkin puree.
 If you’re using store bought, just make sure it’s not pumpkin pie filling because it’s loaded with added sugars.

-- coconut sugar – I love using coconut sugar because it’s a natural sugar with a bit more nutrition, but regular white sugar will work as well.
+- coconut sugar – I love using coconut sugar because it’s a natural sugar with a bit more nutrition.

 - coconut oil – this adds healthy fat and helps bind the cookies together.